pincoin/fastapi-from-dj/README.md

 # fastapi-from-dj
 This is a FastAPI boilerplate template for quick start.

 This project watches the same database schemes which was installed by Django.
+You can authenticate users with Django-compatible authentication backend and password hasher.
+However, you can define your own authentication backend password hasher.

 This project is based on Python 3.10+ and SQLAlchemy 1.4+ in order to utilize async connections and lastest Python features.